 Written by Christopher McQuarrie

-Starring Tom Hanks, Henry Cavill, Ving Rhames, Rebecca Ferguson, Simon Pegg, Sean Harris, Angela Bassett, Vanessa Kiryby, Alec Baldwin
+Starring Tom Cruise, Henry Cavill, Ving Rhames, Rebecca Ferguson, Simon Pegg, Sean Harris, Angela Bassett, Vanessa Kiryby, Alec Baldwin